vpayno/exercism-workspace/go/weather-forecast/weather-doc.md

 import "weather"
 ```

-Package weather is a library for forcasting weather conditions in various cities in Goblinocus\.
+Package weather is a library for forcasting weather conditions in various cities in Goblinocus.

 ## Index